 You’re undoubtedly well aware of the rich benefits of Buddhism meditation by now.
 Question is, how many Buddhist meditation practices are you familiar with?
-Gautama Buddha, the central figure of Buddhism religion, was a well-known enlightened teacher who shared deep insights aimed at ending suffering among sentient beings.
-Buddha is attributed to a variety of teachings which were originally passed from one generation to another through oral tradition and later preserved in sacred Buddhist texts.
-There’s a wide array of Buddhist meditation techniques, all of which help meditators to develop mindfulness, insight (vipassana) and tranquility (samatha).
+Gautama Buddha, the founder of Buddhism, was a well-known enlightened teacher who shared deep insights aimed at ending suffering among sentient beings.
+A variety of the Buddha’s teachings have been passed from one generation to another initially through oral tradition and later preserved in sacred Buddhist texts.
+There’s a wide array of Buddhist meditation techniques, all of which help meditators to develop mindfulness, tranquility (Pali: samatha) and insight (vipassana).

 How do Buddhists Meditate?

 - Metta/loving kindness

 One of the most popular Buddhist meditation practices is Metta (or lovingkindness) meditation.
 This type of meditation is highly encouraged in Mahayana Buddhism.
 According to this tradition, a meditator focuses on his/her own liberation before working for the benefit of others.
 To practice Metta meditation, one technique is to first visualize Buddha sitting in front of you, surrounded by other great Buddhas and Bodhisattvas of old.
 Feel the tremendous love that emanates from their hearts and pour into yours.
 Also visualize your loved ones sitting behind you, together with your parents, friends and all of humanity, even your enemies.
 Feel the immense flow of love pouring throughout, cleansing and purifying your entire essence.